-Coursework being proposed must meet the academic needs of a wide group of students and should offer an opportunity to fulfill direct degree requirements.
-If the program cannot attract sufficient numbers, the program will be cancelled.
+In order to attract student interest to a new program, the coursework must meet the academic needs of a wide group of students and should offer an opportunity to fulfill direct degree requirements.
+Ideally courses will count as general education course credits.
+Unfortunately, as study abroad programming has high overhead costs, if the program cannot attract sufficient numbers the program will need to be cancelled.

-In addition, the program cannot conflict with similar Parkside study abroad offerings as this could jeopardize the viability of both programs.
+In addition, faculty must be cognizant that programs cannot be scheduled to conflict with similar Parkside study abroad offerings as this would jeopardize the viability of both programs.
+The Parkside student body does not have sufficient numbers for this type of competition.